Why I Wrote My “Understanding Digital Signal Processing” Book

 simply a “statement” that I was not in a position at the time to

 do any more work in the area.

 Again, accept my apologies, and congratulations on what sounds

 The professor’s reply was fairly gracious, I must say.

 To the professor, I must confess, I painted an overly-rosy picture of the situation in which I found myself after resigning from my full-time aerospace job in 1998.
 Indeed, all I had to do to survive after my resignation was not buy anything, not go anywhere, have no hobbies or personal life, and accept Government cheese to eat.

 In case anyone reading this blog has any bright book-writing ideas, know this.
 It’s not possible to make a living off the royalties of a signal processing book.
 To make money writing a book, your book had better contain massive amounts of senseless violence and meaningless sex.
 You’ll also need to create some social media to create brand awareness online.
-Good news though, because you can get instagram followers free so that’s Instagram sorted, you just need FaceBook going now and your social media is set.
+In this day and age, social media has never been more important when it comes to creating awareness for your business, yourself, and even your book that you’re about to publish.
+And sometimes, you may not have to do this yourself, especially if you look for a manager for your Instagram, so you can focus on other things whilst they take control of your account to help you along the way.
+This could be particularly important if you want to reach as wide an audience as possible.
+But this is just one of the things that you can do.
+Luckily, you can also get instagram followers free so, like we’ve said, that’s Instagram sorted.
+You just need FaceBook going now and your social media is set.

 Charan’s comment: Rick has just published his third book: